teq-niq/mcp-stdio-logging/README.md

 - Connect it to the same MCP server
 - Use the same logging trick to inspect `stdio`-based messages in both directions
 - We will demonstrate using this MCP client what we were unable to demonstrate using Copilot.
 Namely using resources, Prompts and Completions.
 This is because standard Copilot integrations often focus primarily on tool invocation, making direct observation of other protocol features challenging.
 We will also discuss why this is so.
 - We will not be demonstrating LLMs invoking tools in this custom MCP client.
 That has been already discussed with Copilot.
-Also getting a free LLM which is that smart is not so easy.

 We’ll also explore how the **MCP Inspector** can be used alongside our custom server.
 When the transport is `stdio`, the Inspector essentially behaves like another MCP client — one that doesn’t include an LLM.
 Think of it as an “MCP browser” or a Postman-like tool for MCP: it let's you inspect messages, invoke tools, and debug interactions directly.
 (Let's ignore agentic Postman, which is a different topic.)